-Pennsylvania Most Effective Basins Grants 2021 Request For Proposals
+Pennsylvania Most Effective Basins Grants 2022 Request for Proposals

 The National Fish and Wildlife Foundation (NFWF), in partnership with the U.S. Environmental Protection Agency (EPA) and the federal-state Chesapeake Bay Program partnership, is soliciting proposals to restore water quality and habitats of the Chesapeake Bay and its tributary rivers and streams in Pennsylvania.

-NFWF estimates awarding a total of $3-6 million in grants through the PA-MEB program in 2021 contingent on the availability of funding.
+Including regular federal appropriations and funds allocated through the 2021 bipartisan Infrastructure Investment and Jobs Act, NFWF estimates awarding up to $12 million in grants through the PA-MEB program in 2022 contingent on the availability of funding.
 Major funding comes from the EPA Chesapeake Bay Program Office.

 All projects must occur wholly within selected basins of the Chesapeake Bay watershed in Pennsylvania, identified as the most effective basins for reducing the effects of excess nutrient loading to the Bay.
 EPA identified these most effective basins based on both cost effectiveness and the capacity of practices implemented in each basin to positively influence dissolved oxygen in the Bay.
 A map of the most effective basins in Pennsylvania and details on EPA’s methodology for selecting them can be found here.